 Your findings of what motivates or frustrates the users should be included in personas.

-This understanding helps you to serve the users better as this knowledge allows you to make necessary improvements to your product eventually providing a better user experience.
+This understanding helps you to serve the users better as this knowledge allows you to make necessary improvements to your product, eventually providing a better user experience.

 The persona’s attitude towards your product should be documented.
 This includes the value they find in the product, the solutions they seek, etc.

-The bio and the extra details
+#Step 10 – The Bio and the Extra details

-But you may still add a few more personal details like their skills, knowledge, the technology used by them, the brands they use and more, to make the persona more personalized and detailed.
+But you may still add a few more personal details like their skills, knowledge, the technology used by them, the brands they use, and more to make the persona more personalized and detailed.

 - Sites like Xtensio provide templates to create personas.
 You can make use of these to speed up your process.